- Marketing Years

 - Flour Data

 This data product contains statistics on wheat—including the five classes of wheat: hard red winter, hard red spring, soft red winter, white, and durum—and rye.
 Included are data published in the monthly Wheat Outlook and previous editions of the annual Wheat Yearbook.
-Descriptive information about the five classes of wheat and U.S. wheat production and use is available in the Background chapter of the Wheat topic.
+Descriptive information about the five classes of wheat and U.S. wheat production and use is available in the Wheat Sector at a Glance of the Wheat topic.

 The local marketing year for U.S. wheat and rye is June 1-May 31.
 Marketing years may be written to include both calendar years.
 For example, 2005/06 refers to the marketing year beginning June 1, 2005 and ending May 31, 2006.
-Data for U.S. production, supply and disappearance, food use, stocks, prices, imports, and exports are on a marketing-year basis.
-Data for flour production, supply, disappearance, and prices are on a calendar-year basis.
+Data for U.S. production, supply and disappearance, food use, stocks, prices, imports, and exports are presented by marketing years.
+Flour production, supply, disappearance, and price data are presented by calendar years.

 The international trade year for wheat is July 1-June 30.
 July 1 approximates the wheat harvest in many Northern Hemisphere countries.
-USDA estimates wheat imports and exports for all countries in the Production, Supply, and Distribution (PS&D) database on both a country's local marketing year and the international trade year.
+USDA estimates wheat imports and exports for all countries in the Production, Supply, and Distribution (PS&D) database on a country's local marketing year and the international trade year.
 Putting all countries on the same 12-month year facilitates analysis of competition and market share.
-For some countries, like Canada and the European Union, the local marketing year and trade year are the same.
-However, countries in the Southern Hemisphere have a local marketing year that is quite different from the international trade year.
+For some countries, like Russia and the European Union, the local marketing year and trade year are the same.
+Countries in the Southern Hemisphere have a local marketing year that is quite different from the international trade year.
+Marketing year information by country is in the “Data Availability” link on the PS&D database website.

 Most of the data are from USDA's National Agricultural Statistics Service, World Agricultural Outlook Board, Agricultural Marketing Service, Farm Service Agency, and Foreign Agricultural Service.
-Other data are from the U.S. Department of Commerce, U.S. Census Bureau.
-Some data are calculated by ERS.
+Other data are from the U.S. Department of Commerce, Bureau of the Census.
+Some data are calculated by the Economic Research Service.

 Most data are updated monthly or quarterly.
 Some data are updated only annually.